maddox05/skysniffer/APP_STORE_CHECKLIST.md

 Description (max 4000 chars):
 ---
-SkySniffer uses advanced AI to analyze contrail patterns and atmospheric conditions in your sky photos.
+SkySniffer is an educational tool that uses advanced AI to help you learn about contrail formation, persistence patterns, and atmospheric conditions through analysis of your sky photos.

-FEATURES:
+EDUCATIONAL FEATURES:
-• AI-powered image analysis using GPT-4 Vision
+• AI-powered analysis using GPT-4 Vision technology
+• Learn about contrail persistence and formation types
+• Understand atmospheric conditions affecting vapor trails
-• Detailed pattern detection and atmospheric analysis
+• Pattern detection with scientific explanations
-• Scan history with confidence scores
+• Track observations with detailed scan history
-• Beautiful, modern interface
+• Beautiful, intuitive interface
-• All data stored securely on your device

-EDUCATIONAL USE:
-This app provides educational information about atmospheric phenomena for learning and entertainment purposes.
-Results should not be considered definitive scientific conclusions.
+PERFECT FOR:
+• Aviation enthusiasts and students
+• Weather watchers and sky observers
+• Anyone curious about atmospheric science
+• Educational purposes and learning

 HOW IT WORKS:
 1. Take a photo of the sky or choose from your library
-2. AI analyzes contrail patterns and formations
+2. AI analyzes contrail patterns, persistence, and atmospheric conditions
-3. View detailed results and save to your history
-4. Review past scans anytime

-PRIVACY:
+3. Learn from detailed scientific explanations
+4. Save observations to review and compare later

+SCIENTIFIC APPROACH:
+SkySniffer provides educational analysis of contrail persistence levels, formation patterns, and atmospheric phenomena.
+All analysis is powered by AI and designed for learning about aviation weather and atmospheric science.

+PRIVACY & SECURITY:
-• Photos stored locally on your device only
+• All photos stored locally on your device
-• No tracking or ads
+• No tracking, no ads, no data collection
-• Your privacy is our priority
+• Your privacy is our top priority

-Perfect for aviation enthusiasts, weather watchers, and anyone curious about what's happening in the sky above!
+Discover the science of contrails and expand your knowledge of atmospheric phenomena with SkySniffer!
 ---

 Keywords (max 100 chars, comma-separated):